IELTS Speaking Practice Test 3 (Part Wise) - Questions and Topics

 The lexical resource is a parameter that assesses the candidate's vocabulary and the way they use language in a natural way and maintain the correct pace.
 IELTS does not demand you to use a lot of idioms, the word idiomatic expressions only means that the language should have a natural flow of words and thoughts.

 Assessment of grammatical range and accuracy evaluates candidates' ability to effectively use diverse grammatical structures.
-This does not mean that the candidate needs to learn and by heart a lot of grammar rules, even a basic understanding of grammar accuracy and using a mix of structures helps in achieving the desired score.
+This does not mean that the candidate needs to learn and by heart a lot of grammar rules, even a basic understanding of grammar accuracy and using a mix of structures helps in achieving the desired IELTS score.

 Pronunciation evaluation assesses the candidate's skill to communicate clearly and comprehensively.
 Reviewing IELTS speaking sample questions can help the candidates in enhancing their pronunciation skills.